 - Stay focused under pressure

-- Execute when uncomfortable
+- Execute when you’re uncomfortable

 What Mental Toughness Actually Means

-Mental toughness is not aggression or yelling.
+Mental toughness isn’t aggression or yelling.
+It shows up as control:

 - Staying consistent when motivation is low

-- Remaining composed after missed attempts
+- Staying composed after a missed attempt

 - Executing technique under fatigue